 d.
 A manufactured home or a modular home on land.

-(33j) Remote sale. - A sale of tangible personal property or digital property ordered by mail, by telephone, via the Internet, or by another similar method, to a purchaser who is in this State at the time the order is remitted, from a retailer who receives the order in another state and delivers the property or causes it to be delivered to a person in this State.
-It is presumed that a resident of this State who remits an order was in this State at the time the order was remitted.
+(187) Remote sale. - A sale of an item ordered by mail, telephone, Internet, mobile phone application, or another method by a retailer who receives the order in another state and delivers the item or makes it accessible to a person in this State or causes the item to be delivered or made accessible to a person in this State or performs a service sourced to this State.
+It is presumed that a resident of this State who makes an order was in this State at the time the order was made.

-(33l) Repair, maintenance, and installation services. - The term includes the activities listed in this subdivision and applies to tangible personal property, motor vehicle, digital property, and real property.
-The term does not include services used to fulfill a real property contract taxed in accordance with G.S.
-105-164.4H:
+(191) Repair, maintenance, and installation services. - The term includes the activities listed in this subdivision and applies to tangible personal property, motor vehicles, certain digital property, and real property.
+The term does not include a service used to fulfill a real property contract taxed in accordance with G.S.
+105-164.4H.
+The included activities are:

 a.
 To keep or attempt to keep property or a motor vehicle in working order to avoid breakdown and prevent deterioration or repairs.
 Examples include to clean, wash, or polish property.

 b.
 To calibrate, refinish, restore, or attempt to calibrate, refinish, or restore property or a motor vehicle to proper working order or good condition.
 This activity may include replacing or putting together what is torn or broken.